iaminawe/boa-vagrant/README.md

 Default Shared Folder
 --
-This folder is automatically mounted "~/workspace/platforms", "/data/disk/octopus_user/static", nfs: true
+This host folder "~/workspace/platforms" is automatically mounted to "/data/disk/octopus_user/static" within the guest.
+The platforms folder needs to exist before running the installer

-Symlink custom modules to your site
+Optional Step: Symlink custom modules to your site
 --

 Additionally `~/workspace/modules and ~/workspace/themes` can be mounted into `/data/all/o_custom_modules` and `/data/all/o_custom_themes` by adding them to the vagrant file.